twbs/bootlint/README.md

 You can also manually download [the browser-ready version of Bootlint](https://github.com/twbs/bootlint/blob/master/dist/browser/bootlint.js).

 Bootlint is also available as a unofficial third-party web service at [bootlint.com](http://www.bootlint.com/) which lints your page simply by entering a URL, similar to the [W3C Markup Validation Service](http://validator.w3.org/). **Please note** that we do *not* operate this service and that it may use an outdated version of Bootlint.
-Therefore it is not the recommend way to use Bootlint.
+Therefore it is not the recommended way to use Bootlint.

 ## Lint problem explanations
 For detailed explanations of each lint problem, [look up the IDs](https://github.com/twbs/bootlint/wiki) (for example, [`E001`](https://github.com/twbs/bootlint/wiki/E001) or [`W002`](https://github.com/twbs/bootlint/wiki/W002)) in [our wiki](https://github.com/twbs/bootlint/wiki).